 Baby Change Facilities - Most chain cafes and restaurants are fantastic with baby change facilities.
 When the weather is nice, I just pop into a park and do it (away from people eating, don't want to put them off their food).
 I have a list of baby/kid friendly restaurants here.

-Baby Food - If you're weaning your little one and need some last minute Ella's Pouches, they stock them in the following shops (apart from supermarkets): Boots, Hampstead Butchers, Pomona, Newsagents in Belsize Village.
+Baby Food - If you're weaning your little one and need some last minute Ella's Pouches, they stock them in the following shops (apart from supermarkets): Boots, Hampstead Butchers & Pomona.
 I would LOVE for a local cafe to serve fresh baby puree (it's so simple and high margin.
 C'mon!)

 Baby Shops - Hampstead has Baby gap, La Coqueta & Cubs Shoes, Maison Auguste, & Happy Returns Toy shop.
 West Hampstead has Jojo Maman Bebe.
 Swiss Cottage has Huggle (they have mini cafe and room for classes at the back).
 Click & Collect for M&S very handy (South End Green & Swiss Cottage).
 There are also a few great e-shops run by local mums, check out the Hampstead Business Mums page for more info.

 Buggy/Pram - Remember Hampstead is really hilly, so I would recommend a light choice!
 I had a Stokke Crusi and ditched it for yoyo zen once daughter turned one.
 Also not great for public transport/narrow streets around Hampstead.
 Huggles (Swiss Cottage) tends to have the cool new baby gadgets in, but you can also go to Brent Cross/Westfield etc to try out buggies).